rexit1982/avi-python-scripts/README.md

 `csv_metrics.py -c <controller> -t example_tenant -vs example_vs -m waf_rule.sum_matched -g realtime -l 1m -o 941170,941171`

+## events_to_csv.py

+Script to export Controller event logs to a CSV file.
+Supports retrieving more than 10,000 logs by iteratively querying the Controller.

+The `startdatetime` and `enddatetime` parameters are provided in [ISO8601](https://dencode.com/en/date/iso8601) format.
+If no timezone offset is provided, the UTC offset from the system on which the script is running will be used.
+Note that logs entries themselves are always timestamped as UTC.

+*Examples:*

+This will export all event logs from 1st July 2024 12:00AM EDT (UTC -4 hours) to 15th July 2024 12:00PM EDT to the file `./log_export.csv`:

+`events_to_csv.py -c <controller> -f ./log_export.csv 2024-07-01T00:00-04:00 2024-07-15T12:00-04:00`

+The export can also be scoped to a particular tenant, for example:

+`events_to_csv.py -c <controller> -t example_tenant -f ./log_export.csv 2024-07-01T00:00-04:00 2024-07-15T12:00-04:00`

+A standard log filter string can be passed to filter the returned logs, to export only logs from the CONFIG module (configuration create/delete/update, login/logout etc.)`:

+`events_to_csv.py -c <controller> -fs 'eq(module,CONFIG)' -f ./log_export.csv 2024-07-01T00:00-04:00 2024-07-15T12:00-04:00`

+Multiple filters can be combined by repeating the `-fs` parameter.
+For example to export non-configuration events, excluding events marked as "internal":

+`events_to_csv.py -c <controller> -fs 'ne(module,CONFIG)' -fs 'ne(internal,EVENT_INTERNAL) -f ./log_export.csv 2024-07-01T00:00-04:00 2024-07-15T12:00-04:00`

 ## inventory_report.py

 This script uses the Inventory APIs to export summary information about VS, Pool or Service Engines to the screen in tabular form, or to a CSV file that can then be used for reporting purposes.